History of Oman in Timeline

 2012: Oman Hosts Beach Handball World Championships

-In 2013, Oman was declared free of malaria diagnoses by the World Health Organization (WHO).
+In 2013, Oman was declared to have eliminated malaria diagnoses, according to the World Health Organisation (WHO).

-According to the United Nations Conference on Trade and Development 2014 report, accreditation standards and mechanisms with a quality control that focuses on input assessments, rather than output, are areas of improvement in Oman.
+According to a 2014 United Nations Conference on Trade and Development report, accreditation standards and mechanisms with a quality control that focuses on input assessments, rather than output, are areas of improvement in Oman's higher education.

-Between 2011 and 2015, Oman's share of research & development expenditures to GDP was on average 0.20 percent.
+Between 2011 and 2015, Oman's share of research & development expenditures to GDP averaged 0.20 percent, while the world's average during the same period was 2.11 percent.

 Between 2015 and 2016, Oman's health spending to GDP averaged 4.3 percent.